 “At the end of the Sailing Adventure, says COL Powers, the teens invariably tell me, year after year, that this was the best week of their life!
 Rhode Island should feel proud!

-Colonel Patrick Powers is a career US Army Special Forces officer “Green Beret.”
+Patrick Powers serves as the Director of Gold Star Sailing.
 He founded the Gold Star Sail Camp in 2012 and partnered with SALTY in 2013.
-With over 25 years of proven leadership experience, he successfully builds winning teams from Special Operations in combat to coaching youth sports.
-COL Powers builds strong values based teams who solve complex problems and win.
-He is currently assigned to USSOCOM with duty in Washington, DC.
+Colonel (Retired) Patrick Powers served over 25 years in Special Operations.
+COL (ret) Powers most recently served as a USSOCOM Liaison Officer in Washington, DC.
 He served tours in Korea, Bosnia, Germany, Iraq, and Afghanistan.
-He was introduced to sailing as a child and began racing sailboats in 2001.
-In 2012 he built the Gold Star Sail Camp to focus on leadership, teamwork, and promote healing through a sailing adventure.
-COL Powers is also a Master SCUBA Diver, Paratrooper, Ranger, Master Jump Master, Close Quarters Combat expert and the recipient of four Bronze Star Medals.
-He is the father of two children who both sailed before they walked and raced boats in elementary school.
+He was introduced to sailing as a child and was hooked.
+He began racing in 2001.
+In 2012 he designed Gold Star Sailing to be a special program uniquely designed for Gold Star teenagers with a focus on leadership, teamwork, and adventure.
+He discovered that great healing happened through this Gold Star Sailing adventure.
+Patrick is a career “Green Beret,” Master SCUBA Diver, close quarters combat expert, and the recipient of four Bronze Star Medals.
+Additionally, he is the father of two sailing children.

-Dave, founder and CEO of SALTY, helped grow the Ocean State Gold Star Teen land based adventure to include living onboard ships and sailing on the sea providing an amazing healing and fun environment for GST’s as they learn about the sea and discover themselves.
+Dave, serves as CEO of S.A.L.T.Y.
+(Seamanship And Leadership Training for Youths), a 501(c)(3) non-profit charitable organization and since 2014, as a co-sponsor, helped grow the land based adventure to Gold Star Teen Sailing adventure to include living onboard ships and sailing on the sea providing an amazing healing and fun environment for GST’s as they learn about the sea and discover themselves.
 Dave brings 35 plus years of business development experience as he built Preventure, Inc. one of the leading wellness companies in the U.S. His 40 plus years working as leader in youth organizations including YMCA, Boy Scouts of America and Sea Scouts inspired him to form SALTY.
-He’s a licensed USCG Captain, former Commodore of West Bay Yacht Club, current Committee Chairman of Sea Scout Ship 1909 and a board member of Steamship Historical Society of America.
+He’s a licensed USCG Captain, former Commodore of West Bay Yacht Club, Committee Chairman of Sea Scout Ship 1909, Sea Scout Commodore for BSA Narragansett Council and a board member of Steamship Historical Society of America.
 He received his Eagle Scout in 1972 and has been managing sailing charter groups for more than 20 years to destinations throughout the Caribbean, South America and the South Pacific Society Islands of French Polynesia.